 The method presented in this article is our most recommended method as it is the most secure and all the security is handled by your firewall using a "Demilitarized Zone" or DMZ.
 The Airtame will have 1 IP address that will be accessible from your internal and your guest network.
 The setup and configuration will vary from vendor to vendor but the overall steps are as follows:

-- Now create the security rules in the rulebase of the firewall.
-The rules should only allow access from the internal and/or guest network zones to new traffic zone.
+Now create the security rules in the rule base of the firewall.
+The rules should only allow access from the internal and/or guest network zones to the new traffic zone.
 Allowing traffic between your internal networks and guest networks is not advised.
 The graphic below dictates which ports are required to be open for the new traffic zone.

 3. After adding the applicable firewall rules, you will need to configure the routing on your firewall/security appliance.
 The process for doing this will vary from vendor to vendor.
 Below are the links to the configuration guides from various vendors.